karriereat/json-decoder/readme.md

 ### Handling private and protected properties
 The `JsonDecoder` class accepts two boolean constructor parameters to enable the handling of private and protected properties.

-To do so a so called `AccessProxy` will be installed and on property set the proxy will set the property to accessible, set the according value and then will set the property to not accessible again.
+To do so a so called `PropertyAccessor` will be installed and on property set the proxy will set the property to accessible, set the according value and then will set the property to not accessible again.

 ## Documentation